Toto-Kotaro-Tanaka/ms4-eagle-golf/TESTING.md

 There are some pages that only authorised users have access to.
 This is to test and confirm that non-authorised users have no access to these pages.

-- Profile page: Only logged in users have access to the profile page.
-When `/profile/` is typed on URL, unless users are logged in, users are directed to the login page.
+- **Profile page**: Only logged in users have access to the profile page.
+When `/profile/` is typed on URL, unless users are logged in, users are directed to the login page

-- Add Product page: Only admin has access to the page.
+- **Add Product page**: Only admin has access to the page.
 When `/products/add/` is typed on URL, if users are not logged in, users are directed to the login page.
-If users are logged in, then users are directed to the home page with [an error message](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/testing/add-product.png) unless Admin user.
+If users are logged in, then users are directed to the home page with [an error message](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/testing/add-product.png) unless Admin user

-- Edit Product page and Delete product function: Same as "Add Product".
+- **Edit Product page and Delete product function**: Same as "Add Product"

-- Order History: Only the user who purchased the product has access to the order history.
-When the order history URL is typed and if users are not the user who purchased the product, the users are redirected to the profile page with [an error message](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/testing/product-history.png).
+- **Order History**: Only the user who purchased the product has access to the order history.
+When the order history URL is typed and if users are not the user who purchased the product, the users are redirected to the profile page with [an error message](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/testing/product-history.png)

 <div align="right"><a href="#testing-top">🔝</a></div>